TammoLossau/tammolossau.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am working on pragmatic approaches to epistemology, specifically based on the idea that the core function of the concept of knowledge is to evaluate information.
-I also work on the linguistic analysis of knowledge ascriptions and on methodological issues surrounding the disctinction between linguistic and metaphysical approaches.
+I am currently mainly interested in developing an epistemological framework around the idea that knowledge is a social kind.
+Roughly, the idea is that we develop a social standard of evaluating information that governs assertion.
+The development if this standard can, I think, be described using ideas from functionalist epistemology derived from Edward Craig.
 In addition to that, I am interested in philosophy of religion and the (more recent) history of analytic philosophy.

-I am currently finishing my  Ph.D. in philosophy at [Johns Hopkins](https://philosophy.jhu.edu) .
+In May 2022, I defended my  Ph.D. in philosophy at [Johns Hopkins](https://philosophy.jhu.edu).
+For the 2022/23 academic year, I will be a Visiting Assistant Professor at [Ashoka University](https://www.ashoka.edu.in/department/department-of-philosophy/).